artsmia/artstories.md/art/writing-desk.md

 Not everything carved into the desk was a tool.
 Take these trade symbols, displayed outside stores in the 1800s to quickly note the services rendered inside.
 The glove on Howard’s desk was the trade sign for, you guessed it, a glove maker.

-## null

-Kirkwood eventually fell into ruin, and was demolished in the early 1900s.
-In her 1902 book, Historic Homes of Mississippi, Mrs. N.D.
-Dupress described Kirkwood Plantation as “A colonial pile with broad halls, large rooms, and conservatory, gardens and wide lawn. … It was taken down, the carved woodwork of the library was given to a church, together with the handsome stair-rail. ...
-Tall trees grow where once spacious halls and lofty rooms echoed.”

 ---

 * [The Raw Deal of Sharecropping](../stories/the-raw-deal-of-sharecropping.md)